groff_diff(7) — Linux manual page

 \m[col]

-Set stroke color to col. \m[] restores the previous stroke
+Set the stroke color. \m[] restores the previous stroke

 color, or the default if there is none.